MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/record/record-init-method.md

 The method works in the same way as the [Init Method (RecordRef)](../recordref/recordref-init-method.md).

 > [!NOTE]
-> You don't have to use Init() every time you insert a record, it depends on your use-case.
+> You don't have to use the `Init()` method every time you insert a record, it depends on your use case.
 For example, if the values need to be refreshed with each iteration in a loop or if they are inserted through a parameter.
-In both cases, you can use Init() to make sure that the record aligns with the other data in the table.
+In both cases, you can use the `Init()` method to make sure that the record aligns with the other data in the table.

 ## See Also

 [Record Data Type](record-data-type.md)
 [Getting Started with AL](../../devenv-get-started.md)
 [Developing Extensions](../../devenv-dev-overview.md)